volkanakkus/nuxt-tradingview/README.md

 We're preparing the documentation and playground, it will be added soon.

+But you should also check the [Tradingview Docs](https://www.tradingview.com/widget-docs/widgets/) for more info and about of the widgets.

 ## Quick Setup

 1. Add `nuxt-tradingview` dependency to your project